DesiQuintans/siftr/README.md

 4. Its factor levels (`levels(col)`)
 5. Its unique values (`unique(col)`), sampled at random for large datasets

-The more of these fields you can fill out, the more informative and powerful `sift` will be.
+The more of these fields you can fill out, the more informative and powerful `sift()` will be.

-`sift` pairs well with one of my other packages, [`tsv2label`][1], which can label, rename, and factorise a dataset using a plain text dictionary.
+`siftr` pairs well with one of my other packages, [`tsv2label`][1], which can label, rename, and factorise a dataset using a plain text dictionary.